SS Columbia Eagle incident: Clyde William McKay, Jr.

 Clyde McKay was born on 20 May 1944 near Hemet, California.
-His father was in the military at the time and often had duty away from the family.
+His father was in the military then and often had duty away from the family.
 While a teenager, he suffered a misdiagnosed bowel obstruction and was seriously ill for a year.
-Because of this, he lost a year in school and never finished high school and decided to join the merchant marine.
+Because of this, he lost a year in school.
+He never finished high school, and decided to join the merchant marine.
 McKay received his merchant marine documents on 23 October 1963 and joined the Seafarers International Union shortly thereafter.

 Alvin Leonard Glatkowski

-Alvin Glatkowski was born on 11 September 1949 at Augusta, Georgia.
+Alvin Glatkowski was born on 11 September 1949 in Augusta, Georgia.
 His father was also in the military at the time of his birth but shortly after Glatkowski was born, his father abandoned the family.
 His mother married a Navy third-class machinist mate named Ralph Hagan when Glatkowski was three.
 Hagan was abusive to Glatkowski when he was home, but was often on duty or cruises and Glatkowski learned to be independent at an early age.
 As a teenager, Glatkowski assumed the role of head of the household when Hagan was at sea and this made Hagan very angry when he returned home.
 He often took out his frustrations on Glatkowski violently, which led him to leave home at sixteen.
 Glatkowski went to New York and enrolled in the Seafarers Harry Lundeberg School of Seamanship operated by the Seafarers International Union.
 Lundeberg School teaches the skills needed to get deck, engine and steward jobs on merchant marine ships.
-On 17 April 1967, Glatkowski received his merchant mariner papers stating he was eligible for entry-level jobs on U.S. flagged ships.
+On 17 April 1967, Glatkowski received his merchant mariner papers stating he was eligible for entry-level jobs on U.S.-flagged ships.